jmmaxwell/IDA/init results.md

-Initial Result with IMPLAN data
+Initial Result with IM data
 ========================================================

 Here are a few functions for working with the IM data, as well as some simple results.
 These are now automated to the point that any further use of them takes only a matter of seconds.
 Units in millions of dollars.